ufscwiki/Unfavorable-Semicircle-Wiki/docs/NYE_tweet.md

 ## Decoding the text

-It was discovered by discord user Peter that the text string is encoded in base64, which decodes to the string"UCsgRTRJNy05MuB7g2X5ueqg".
+It was discovered by Discord user Peter that the text string is encoded in base64, which decodes to the string"UCsgRTRJNy05MuB7g2X5ueqg".
 That string of characters appears in the address of the [3rd youtube channel‎](3rd_youtube_channel‎).